 Scotches have a rich malted flavor that works really well with sweet fruits like ripe pears and berries.
-We thought pairing it up with some pear nectar made perfect sense.The smokey flavors from the peat used to roast the malt imparts a deep dark flavor.
+We thought pairing it up with some pear nectar made perfect sense.The smoky flavors from the peat used to roast the malt imparts a deep dark flavor in the Scotch.
 This flavor is reminiscent of a roaring fire on the hearth which really works in a winter drink.

 A good winter drink needs to have a nice layer of spice.
 Likewise, one way to bring some rich spicy complexity is to mix in a little amaro.
 We chose to use Amaro Lucano, an Italian amaro that has a nice blend of herbs and spices, with a great finish of warm baking spice and hint of bitterness.

 A splash of fresh squeezed lemon adds a bright citrus note that brings out the fruity notes of pear.

 The drink was a little tart and we needed to bring the drink into balance with some added sweetness.
 Not wanting to just add sweetness, we decided to layer in a little more flavor.
 So we added a bit of thyme simple syrup (you can find a recipe for that in our Thyme to Shine cocktail) which really worked well with the flavors of pear and the amaro.

 Give the Peaty Pera a try on one of these cold winter’s nights.
 You are sure to enjoy the warming heartiness that a great scotch cocktail can bring!

 Cheers to Scotch!

 Also, don’t forget to follow us on Instagram and tag #gastronomcocktails so we can see all the wonderful recipes YOU recreate from this site!